Tingling, Pins and Needles, Paresthesia Anxiety Symptoms

 6. Circulation problems

-Similar to point 4, stress, including the stress caused by stress responses, causes the body’s muscles to tense and tighten.
+Similar to point 4, stress causes the body’s muscles to tense and tighten.
 As the body’s stress elevates, muscle tension can restrict arteries, which can reduce blood flow (circulation).
 When blood flow is restricted, we can experience tingling, tingly, pins and needles sensations in the parts of the body that aren’t receiving sufficient blood flow.

 7. Reaction to medication